Trojan295/personal-page/content/posts/aws-sam-codedeploy.md

 I was recently preparing for my AWS DevOps Engineer exam and I wanted to give AWS Serverless Application Model a try.
 AWS Serverless Application Model is a framework to build and deploy serverless application on AWS using Lambda, API Gateway and DynamoDB.

-Under the hood it is a AWS CloudFormation transform, which expands the CloudFormation syntax, by adding additional resources under the `AWS::Serverless` namespace.
+Under the hood it is a AWS CloudFormation transform, which expands the CloudFormation syntax and adds additional resources under the `AWS::Serverless` namespace.
 During the template provisioning those resources get expanded to basic CloudFormation resources.

 The `sam` CLI has commands to build, test, package and deploy your serverless applications.
 It makes deploying serverless application much easier than packaging your application by yourself and using generic CloudFormation templates.